Polarimetric analysis of STEREO observations of sungrazing Kreutz comet C/2010 E6 (STEREO): Discussion

 Both STEREO-A and B observations show some peculiar behaviour, which must first be compared against the wealth of existing data from generally ground-based comet polarisation observations.
 Figure \ref{fig:AllCometsCPDKiselev} shows the full dataset from the newest Comet Polarimetry Database \citep{Kiselev2017compilation} in a polarimetric phase angle plot.
 Plotted are the data points of comet coma polarisation vs. phase angle for 73 different comets with over 3000 measurements spanning over a century between them, and yet a clear trend can be seen.

-The comet comae show negative polarisation between phase angles $\phi = 0^{\circ}$ and $22^{\circ}$ (called the inversion angle) -- this regions is referred to as the negative polarisation branch -- with a minimum near $p_Q=-1.5~\%$.
+The comet comae show negative polarisation between phase angles $\phi = 0^{\circ}$ and $22^{\circ}$ (called the inversion angle) -- this regions is referred to as the negative polarisation branch -- with a minimum near $Q/I=-1.5~\%$.
 Polarisation appears to reach a peak around $\phi = 90 - 100^{\circ}$, after which it drops again, presumably smoothly returning to zero at $\phi = 180^{\circ}$.
 There are essentially no data points beyond $\phi = 120^{\circ}$, however, due to observing limitations discussed earlier.
-A handful of comets have been observed and analysed at higher phase angles with \textit{SOHO} and \textit{STEREO} spacecraft but have not been recorded in the Comet Polarimetry Database \citep[e.g.][]{Hui2013,GrynkoEtAl2004}. \cite{Hui2013} analysed \textit{STEREO-B} observations of comet P/2003 T12 = 2012 A3 (SOHO) with phase angles exceeding $\phi = 170^{\circ}$ and thus cannot be directly compared to results presented here. \cite{GrynkoEtAl2004} analysed \textit{SOHO} observations of comet 96P/Machholz in a broader range of phase angles and found generally good agreement with high polarisation data in Fig. \ref{fig:AllCometsCPDKiselev}, although with a large degree of uncertainty related to the difficilties with \textit{SOHO} data discussed in Sec. \ref{sec:obs}.
+A handful of comets have been observed and analysed at higher phase angles with \textit{SOHO} and \textit{STEREO} spacecraft but have not been recorded in the Comet Polarimetry Database. \cite{Hui2013} analysed \textit{STEREO-B} observations of comet P/2003 T12 = 2012 A3 (SOHO) with phase angles exceeding $\phi = 170^{\circ}$ and thus cannot be directly compared to results presented here. \cite{GrynkoEtAl2004} analysed \textit{SOHO} observations of comet 96P/Machholz in a broader range of phase angles and found generally good agreement with high polarisation data in Fig. \ref{fig:AllCometsCPDKiselev}, although with a large degree of uncertainty related to the difficulties with \textit{SOHO} data discussed in Sec. \ref{sec:obs}.
 Notably 96P/Machholz is a periodic comet, therefore more highly processed than Kreutz comets, and -- with perihelion at ${\sim}0.124$~AU -- merely a sunskirter rather than a sungrazer \citep{GeraintEtAl2018}.

 The degree of polarisation at the peak varies significantly; from $5~\%$ to near $40~\%$.
 This variation likely reflects the composition of the comets; higher maximum of polarisation is found for dust-rich comets, lower for gas-rich comets.
-This is easily explained, as light scattering from gases will generally suppress the polarisation induced by the dust particles \citep{PolarComets}.
+This is easily explained, as light scattering from gases will generally suppress the polarisation induced by the dust particles \citep{PolarComets} - see \ref{sec:nearSun} for how this contrasts with observations of near-Sun comets.
 Similar polarimetric properties are found for asteroids (particularly C-type) and zodiacal dust, hinting at a common origin of the dusty material \citep{LevasseurRegourdEtAl1990}.